elvis992035/Crusaders/README.md

 # Crusaders

-This game is to present mine coding skill.
+This game is to present my coding skill.

 Used ArrayList to control the amount of bullets, enemies and the boss.
 Used mutiple classes to create player, bullets, boss and enemies.